splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-scom-integration.rst

 together.

 VictorOps Alerting from Microsoft System Center Operations Manager (SCOM) through PowerShell.
-Call this script from SCOM’s command notification channel.
+Call this script from SCOM's command notification channel.

 Change $RoutingKey to the routing key you would like to pass in or